75mhzMac/mac-mini/README.md

 ```

 ### Modifying The Apple Partition Map
+Note where your unformatted partition space is located.
+It should be partition number 6 on the list.
 ```
-Command: p   (Note where your unformatted partition space is located.)
+Command: p
 Command: t
 Partition number: 6
 New type of partition: OpenBSD